 Following completion of the initial assessment, a site survey must be carried out by the installer to determine the suitability of the property and identify any rectification required.
-Copies of this should be kept by the installer and the homeowner.
+Copies of this should be kept by the installer.
 This survey will typically cover the following points:

-- Verify details from the Solartricity Quotation Enquiry Form. - Identification of any special user requirements. - Shade, such as that cast from trees or neighbouring buildings can have a significant impact on the performance of a system.
+- Verify details from the initial assessment. - Identification of any special user requirements. - Shade, such as that cast from trees or neighbouring buildings can have a significant impact on the performance of a system.
 Both the current and the future potential risk should be considered. - Suitability of roof (is the roof structure in good condition).
 Any timbers showing signs of damaged or rot must be replaced. - The buildings location, topography and orientation of the modules will have a significant effect on the power generated by the system.
-A south facing elevation at 35° pitch is ideal (south-east or south-west elevations can also achieve favourable results). - For tiled or slate pitched roof mounted systems, the pitch must be greater than 15° and less than 70°. - For flat roof mounted systems, the pitch must be less than or equal to 3°. - If the panels are required to go on two orientations, then each orientation should be split into two separate strings or micro-inverters should be considered. - Annual solar radiation for different roof pitch and orientation is given in Table 4. - Access to module location for both installation and maintenance.

-- All DC cables should be installed to provide the shortest run possible.
+A south facing elevation at 35° pitch is ideal (south-east or south-west elevations can also achieve favourable results). - The pitch of the roof is suitable for the fixing system to be used (pitch roof or flat roof mounting system). - The pitch of the roof is less than 70°. - If the panels are required to go on two orientations, then each orientation should be split into two separate strings or microinverters should be considered. - Annual solar radiation for different roof pitch and orientation is given in Table 4. - Access to module location for both installation and maintenance. - All DC cables should be installed to provide the shortest run possible.
 Positive and negative cables of the same string or main DC supply should be installed together, avoiding the creation of loops in the system.
-This requirement includes any associated earth/bonding conductors. - A suitable location for the inverter, where possible in the loft (provided there is a safe means of access), mounted on a fireproof board which extends to a minimum of 150mm beyond the edge of the inverter, alternatively in the utility room or next to the main consumer board.
+This requirement includes any associated earth/bonding conductors. - A suitable location for the inverter (in the loft, provided there is a safe means of access, or at an alternative suitable location), mounted on a fireproof board which extends to a minimum of 150mm beyond the edge of the inverter, alternatively in the utility room or next to the main consumer board.